-Under current legislation only the people listed in Schedule 2 to the Statutory Declarations Regulations 1993.
+Relevantly, under current legislation only a person listed in Schedule 2 to the Statutory Declarations Regulations 1993 is a person before whom a statutory declaration can be made.
 Financial planners are not currently included on the list.

 These Statutory Declarations can be used: